gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 The purpose of specifying the API using a DSL is to make it executable.
 In Go the preferred method for this is to generate code and this is the path goa takes. goa comes with the [goagen](http://goa.design/goagen.html) tool which is the goa code generator.

-The processing of the design occurs in the following stages:
+The way the code generation process works is that the DSL, which consists of function calls, are executed in order to build data structures that describe the API in-memory.
+These in-memory data structures are then consumed by the tool in order to produce the desired output, whether code, documentation, or other.
+What this means is that as a first step `goagen` needs to put together a complete program that contains the DSL functions with the output generation code all wrapped into a suitable `main`.
+The data structures produced from running the DSL functions describe the resources that make up the API and for each resource the actions complete with a description of their parameters, payload and responses.

+Note that the term *resource* here is very loosely defined.
+Resources in goa merely provide a convenient way to group API endpoints (called *actions* in the DSL) together.
+The actual semantic is irrelevant to goa - in other words goa is **not** an opinionated framework by design.

+The generation steps are thus:

 1. `goagen` parses the command line to determine the type of output desired and invokes the appropriate generator.
-2. The generator writes the code that will produce the final output to a temporary Go workspace.
+2. The generator writes the code of the tool that will produce the final output to a temporary Go workspace.
-3. The DSL is compiled together with the output producing code in the temporary workspace.
+3. The tool composed of the DSL and the output producing code is compiled in the temporary workspace.
-4. The resulting tool executes evaluating and validating the DSL.
-   The result of evaluating the DSL are simple data structures that describe the API.
-The output producing code traverses these data structures in memory and writes the corresponding output.
+4. `goagen` then runs the tool which evaluates the DSL and traverses the resulting in-memory data structures to write the output.

+The output generation algorithms in `goagen` make extensive use of the Go [template](https://golang.org/pkg/text/template/) package.
+This has turned out to work quite well, the power of the templating system coupled with its simplicity really helps making code generation as clean as it can be.

-`goagen` supports many different outputs.
-Each output maps to a tool command.
+`goagen` supports many different outputs: server and client code, documentation and even custom outputs.
+Each output maps to a command.
 The following commands are currently supported:

 * `app`: generates the service boilerplate code including controllers, contexts, media types and user types.